georgegognadze/awesome-resources/README.md

 + <a href="https://www.allcancode.com/" target="_blank"> Run Marco </a> An adventure game for kids that teaches the basic of coding.
 Available as a browser game and an Android app. :free:
 + <a href="https://www.playcodemonkey.com/" target="_blank"> CodeMonkey </a> In this free technology and STEM game, students learn about computer coding concepts like functions and loops by programming a monkey to find bananas!
 Real world programming language.
 Write code.
 Catch bananas.
 Save the world. :free:
 + <a href="https://blockly-games.appspot.com/" target="_blank"> Blockly </a> Build a simple computer application by programming “tag” blocks to reach your target – no typing required.  :free:
++ <a href="http://flexboxfroggy.com/" target="_blank"> Flexbox Froggy </a> A game where you help Froggy and friends by writing CSS code!
+Guide the frogs through the lilypads using css commands. :free:
++ <a href="http://flukeout.github.io/" target="_blank"> CSS Diner</a> Learn about CSS selectors by choosing different items in a diner table. :free:

 #### The Hour of Code